-Solving such subproblems is interesting in itself, but also for the recognition of digital arcs.
-Indeed, our algorithm can be used as an oracle in multidimensional search techniques in order to recognize a digital arc in $\mathcal{O}(n)$ .
-It can also be used as a routine each time a new point is taken into consideration (Algorithm 2).
-Thanks to the optimization proposed in [CGRT04], this method runs in $\mathcal{O}(n^{4/3})$ , instead of being quadratic.
+Solving such constrained problems is valuable for the recognition of digital arcs.
+Our algorithm can be used as an oracle in multidimensional search techniques in order to recognize a digital arc in $\mathcal{O}(n)$ or can be used as a routine each time a new point is taken into consideration.
+Thanks to the optimization proposed in [CGRT04], this last method runs in $\mathcal{O}(n^{4/3})$ , instead of being quadratic.
 Moreover, it is easy to implement, it may use integers only and is a means of segmenting digital curves in a fast way.